Etna wine tour

 Your Etna wine tour continues with a visit of another exceptional boutique winery with stunning views over Taormina and the Ionian sea.
 Here, the tasting of more elegant, bone-dry wines that showcase freshness, subtle aromatics and minerality will be hosted by the owner who will also tell you about the family's philosophy and all the traditions that have been handed down for generations.

-The scenic road to reach the top rated wineries runs through spectacular vineyards, amazing alpine vegetation and small beatifull medieval villages that have always been threatened by the fury of the volcano.
-An after-tasting stroll in a lovely town at the foothills of Etna is a popular activity amongst our clients and, as we all know, walking is a type of exercise that provides a lot of health benefits.
-So, if you like the idea, ask your expert driver to stop in one of the gorgeuos little towns on your way back to your place of stay.
+The scenic road to reach the top rated wineries runs through spectacular vineyards, amazing alpine vegetation and small beautiful medieval villages.
+A stroll in a lovely town at the foothills of Etna is a popular activity amongst our clients to end a gorgeous day of wine wasting.

 Located near the east coast of the island of Sicily, Mount Etna is 10,900 feet tall and has four distinct summit craters.
 It is one of the world’s most active and iconic volcanoes and an outstanding example of ongoing geological processes and volcanic landforms.